hdShang/arxiv-daily/docs/cs-RO/2025-12-04/papers/251204404v1-bridging-probabilistic-inference-and-behavior-trees-an-interactive-f.md

 ---
 layout: default
-title: Bridging Probabilistic Inference and Behavior Trees: An Interactive Framework for Adaptive Multi-Robot Cooperation
+title: "Bridging Probabilistic Inference and Behavior Trees: An Interactive Framework for Adaptive Multi-Robot Cooperation"
 ---

 # Bridging Probabilistic Inference and Behavior Trees: An Interactive Framework for Adaptive Multi-Robot Cooperation